urswilke/datadaptor/README.md

 <!-- ``` -->

-The R package datenanpassr is an approach to programatically manipulate labelled datasets via a pre-defined syntax of various types of commands in various types of Excel sheets.
-It is a replacement of what my brother initially programmed in VBA and SPSS and how he .
-It can be used to write various data manipulations in a concise way filling in a few Exce

-In this Excel file commands can be added to do data cleaning or create new variables in the dataset.

-In datenanpassr there’s, an [Excel mapping file](inst/extdata/mapping.xlsx) included to demonstrate how this can be done with this package.
-If you install `datenanpassr`, it provides an included example mapping file:
+In the package you can find an [example Excel mapping file](inst/extdata/mapping.xlsx) to demonstrate the commands in this package.
+If you install `datenanpassr`, you can access the path of this file with

 ``` r
 mapping_file <- system.file("extdata", "mapping.xlsx", package = "datenanpassr")
 ```

-You can then open the file with:
+and then open it with:

 ``` r
 utils::browseURL(mapping_file)
 ```

-Have a lock at the Excel command block vignette for examples how to manipulate and generate new variables in your labelled dataset:
+Have a look at the Excel command block vignette for examples how to manipulate and generate new variables in your labelled dataset:

 ``` r